remy/remysharp.com/public/rider.md

 **2. Speaker Diversity**: as a white cis man, I count as "another white dude" at your event, and I want to see conferences showing off the truly diverse world we live in.
 The event will have _at least_ 40% non-white cis men speaking<super>✻</super>.

-**3. Costs covered**: all speakers' travel and lodging is covered.
+**3. Costs covered**: travel and lodging for all speakers is covered.
 Please note that I will not fly economy for long haul flights.

 **4. Payment**: if I'm being paid for my talk, all other speakers are also paid _at least_ what I am being offered.